 Organizations are using technology to monitor and support employees.

-While office technology has never been more critical, neither has recognized and acknowledging the barriers COVID-19 has created, such as an increased team workload and employee burnout (17%).
+While office technology has never been more critical, neither has recognized and acknowledged the barriers COVID-19 has created, such as an increased team workload and employee burnout (17%).

 This rise in employee burnout has led to more discussion around the responsibility of employers to their staff.
 A Deloitte study found that, as the “pandemic has put more hours into the working day,” organizations should do more than just foster open dialogue and open practices around well-being.
 Gartner agrees — they theorize that COVID-19 has expanded employee expectations of their employer as a “social safety net.”